-Conflict management and feedback help you to avoid conflicts in your professional life.
-If you take a clear stand, false expectations don't stand a chance.
-Instead, your business partners, customers and suppliers can rely on you.
-If conflicts do arise, it is important to resolve them as quickly as possible - in case of doubt, with the help of mediation.
+Conflict management and feedback can help you avoid conflicts in your professional life.
+If you make your point clearly, there's no room for false expectations.
+Rather the opposite is true – your business partners, customers and suppliers know they can rely on you.
+If conflicts do arise, however, it's important to resolve them as quickly as possible and that's where mediation can help.

-Conflict prevention through feedback: recognising and avoiding conflicts
+Conflict prevention through feedback: How to recognize and steer clear of conflict

 Feedback is an important starting point for conflict prevention.
 In order to avoid conflict, you first need to know if something is wrong.
-This makes feedback an important aspect that will help you in the long run.
+Feed is an essential ingredient that will benefit you throughout your professional life.

-Feedback is not only about your needs, but also those of your business partners, customers and suppliers.
-It is important to avoid conflicts and to question your processes if necessary.
+Feedback isn't only about your needs, but also those of your business partners, customers and suppliers.
+It's important to avoid conflicts and, if necessary, to question your own work processes.

 But what makes feedback so valuable?
 Basically, the most effective way to avoid conflict is prevention.
 For you, this means mastering the situation before it escalates.
-This is exactly what feedback helps you to do - without it you cannot recognise grievances at an early stage.
+And that's exactly what feedback helps you do.
+Without it, you can't pick up on grievances at an early stage.
 Hardly anyone notices conflicts if you defuse them in time.
-And yet you contribute to a relaxed atmosphere.
-For this reason alone, it is worthwhile to take feedback from business partners, customers and suppliers to heart and actively seek it out.
+By doing you, you also contribute to a relaxed atmosphere.
+For this reason alone, it's worthwhile to take feedback from business partners, customers and suppliers to heart and actively seek it out.
 Do you want to achieve results quickly?
 Then this is the right way to go.

 Need for harmony and lack of courage

 People who place great value on harmony find it difficult to formulate clear feedback.
-They do not want to cause offence with their expectations and shy away from conflicts.
-However, this does not mean that these business partners, customers or suppliers do not have expectations - they rather try not to show them openly.
-Always trying to please everyone, being nice and smiling is very exhausting in the long run.
-Moreover, they tend to agree to solutions too quickly, even if they are not convinced by them.
+They don't want to cause offense with their expectations and shy away from conflicts.
+But it doesn't mean these business partners, customers or suppliers don't have any expectations.
+They just try to not show them openly.
+Always trying to please everyone, being nice and smiling all the time is very exhausting in the long run.
+Moreover, such people tend to agree to solutions too quickly, even if they're not convinced by them.

 Working Together: Why RAIDBOXES Has a Code of Conduct

-What is a Code of Conduct - and do I need one in my daily work?
-At RAIDBOXES , we have created a code of conduct together: a so-called Code of Conduct.
-You are welcome to use it as a template to strengthen your own team.
+What is a code of conduct – and do need one in my daily work?
+At RAIDBOXES, we wrote our Code of Conduct together as a company.
+You're welcome to use it as a template to strengthen your own team.

-The cause of most conflicts lies in disappointed hopes.
-Therefore, efficient expectation management is the core of conflict prevention.
+The root of most conflicts lies in unfulfilled expectations.
+That's why efficient expectation management is at the core of conflict prevention.
 Regular feedback helps you to perceive what other people expect and to compare it with the current situation.
-It is important for you and your company that it is not about fulfilling all expectations of you.
+It's important for you and your company to understand that it's not all about fulfilling people's expectations of you.

-When you intercept unspoken expectations, it has nothing to do with a hypersensitive management style.
-Rather, it is the efficiency that makes such an approach interesting.
-If you draw the right conclusions from proper feedback, you can catch potential conflicts quickly and effortlessly - afterwards it costs a lot of commitment and time.
-If you clearly express what you stand for and what expectations you meet, not everyone will like it.
-Nevertheless, in this way you prevent later conflicts and protect your company.
+Intercepting unspoken expectations has nothing to do with a hypersensitive management style.
+Rather, the efficiency is what makes such an approach interesting.
+If you draw the right conclusions from proper feedback, you can catch potential conflicts quickly and effortlessly.
+If you try to do it retrospectively, it will cost you a lot of time and effort.
+When you clearly express what you stand for and what expectations you will meet, it won't please everyone.
+Nevertheless, you prevent later conflicts and protect your company.

 Taking a clear stand

 Do you want to curb false expectations?
 Then it helps if you take a clear stand.
 Being clear and understandable about how you react to feedback from your business partners, customers or suppliers requires the courage to be clear.
-This is a quality that many people neglect in favour of diplomatic generalisations.
-If you avoid such conflicts, it is possible that the feedback will also be glossed over.
+This is a quality that many people neglect in favor of diplomatic generalizations.
+If you avoid such conflicts, feedback may also be glossed over.
 After all, your counterparts don't want to disappoint you with their feedback any more than you want to disappoint them.

 This diplomacy makes it difficult to express your true views and intentions.
 You can only initiate an alignment of expectations if both parties are open and honest about what they think.
-In this way, conflicts can be addressed directly instead of simmering subliminally.
-As Karlheinz Wolfgang, a lecturer in individual psychology, put it, expectations are one-sided contracts.
-When you ask for feedback, you dissolve this one-sided contract and find out what is important to your business partners, customers or suppliers.
+In this way, conflicts can be addressed directly instead of simmering under the surface.
+As psychology lecturer Karlheinz Wolfgang puts it, expectations are one-sided contracts.
+When you ask for feedback, you dissolve this one-sided contract and find out what's important to your business partners, customers or suppliers.

 Problems with business partners

 You have to discuss with your business partners how you define your cooperation and what problems exist.
-In the worst case, it may turn out that you cannot bring your ideas and expectations together.
-However, this realisation is also very important: you then know where you stand and have it in your hands in time to change something or go separate ways.
+In the worst case, you may not be able to bring your ideas and expectations together.
+But this realization is itself very important: you then know where you stand and have it in your hands in time to change something or go separate ways.

 Conflicts with clients

-Instead of reacting to possible first impulses, such as counter-argumenting, getting upset or closing yourself off, the first thing to do is to stay calm and pause for a moment.
-Don't get angry just because the customer is angry, because it's about your business.
-Even if the customer is not satisfied with the service - regardless of whether this is justified from your point of view or not - it is helpful to remain sovereign and objective.
+Instead of reacting to possible first impulses with arguing back, getting upset or closing yourself off, the first thing to do is to stay calm and pause for a moment.
+Don't get angry just because the customer is angry.
+After all, it's your business you're dealing with.
+Even if the customer isn't satisfied with the service, regardless of whether this is justified from your point of view or not, it helps to remain sovereign and objective.

-First of all, it is about the clients and what they have to say.
+First of all, it's about the customers and what they have to say.
 Take them seriously and avoid justifications.
-This leads to a verbal exchange of blows, in which the real issue - the satisfaction of the customer and the reputation of your company - takes a back seat.
+This leads to a verbal exchange of blows and to where the real issue – the satisfaction of the customer and the reputation of your company – takes a back seat.
 Good client management also involves admitting mistakes.
 In some circumstances, an apology may be appropriate.
-Compensation can also reduce the frustration of your clients.
+Compensation can also reduce your customers' frustration.

-In general, you should never take a complaint personally, even if it is about your company, your heart's project.
+Generally speaking, you should never take a complaint personally, even if it is about your own company.
 The focus is on your product or the service you offer, not on you as a person.

 Differences with suppliers

-There may well be situations where you are unhappy with your suppliers or service providers.
+There may well be situations where you're unhappy with your suppliers or service providers.
 If you expected something different, you should sit down with them and discuss your ideas.

 This way you can build a reliable relationship together.
-This includes, for example, training the other person to let you know if deadlines cannot be met.
+This includes, for example, training the other person to let you know if deadlines can't be met.
 Or if deliveries are incomplete, defective or damaged.
-If you are interested in working with a supplier in the long term, you should regulate this cooperation for both parties from the beginning.
+If you're interested in working with a supplier in the long term, you should organize this cooperation well for both parties from the beginning.

 An essential point can be the quality assurance agreement (QAA).
-This refers to a contractual agreement between the buyer and the supplier in which it is described in detail what the supplier must do to comply with quality assurance and which specifications he must fulfil.
-The QAA has the task of optimising the inter-company division of labour, making delivery processes simpler and faster and thus avoiding multiple quality inspections.
+This refers to a contractual agreement between the buyer and the supplier in which it is described in detail what the supplier must do to comply with quality assurance and which specifications they need to fulfill.
+The QAA has the task of optimizing the inter-company division of labor, making delivery processes simpler and faster and thus avoiding multiple quality inspections.

 The most important basis for such clarifying conversations is preparation.
-You should be clear beforehand what is important to you and what your exact goal is.
+You should be clear beforehand what's important to you and what your exact goal is.
 Distinguish between observation and evaluation so that you can distinguish between subjective feelings and facts.
-It helps to put yourself in the other person's position in order to be able to show understanding.
-Reproaches have no place in these conversations, in which the parties are striving for a common consensus.
+It helps to put yourself in the other person's position to be able to show understanding.
+Reproaches have no place in these conversations, both parties are striving for a common consensus.

-Even in a business context, people always come together, so conflicts with customers are human.
-No matter how hard you try - every now and then conflicts simply cannot be avoided.
-If this is the case, it helps to solve the existing problems quickly and efficiently.
-Feedback and a cooperating team help to minimise the impact.
+Even in a business context, it's people that are working with each other.
+For that reason, conflicts with customers are normal – we're all human.
+No matter how hard you try, every now and then conflicts simply cannot be avoided.
+When they happen, solving existing problems quickly and efficiently can benefit everyone.
+Feedback and a cooperative team help to minimize the impact.
 The most important point is always to re-establish a functioning human relationship.
 On such a basis, most conflicts can be resolved quickly and efficiently.

 Is there a conflict?

-As soon as you recognise tensions in your interaction with a person, it is worthwhile to investigate whether it is a conflict.
+As soon as you recognize tensions in your interaction with a person, it is worthwhile investigating first whether it's a conflict or not.
 You can either start from the feedback or from yourself.
 Is the tension coming exclusively from you?
 If so, it is a problem that is best investigated by yourself.
-Otherwise, it is a question of finding out in which areas this conflict occurs.
+Otherwise, it's a question of finding out in which areas this conflict occurs.
 Such a conflict always emanates from several parties.
-In very few cases is the cause of the conflict rooted in the issue.
+In very few cases is the cause of the conflict rooted in the issue itself.
 If this were the case, a constructive discussion between the parties involved would help.

 In such a situation, targeted conflict management will help you.
 This is based on Timothy Leary's human model, which was further developed by Robert Anton Wilson.
-This model states that people resort to certain behaviours in stressful or conflict situations.
-If you understand the system behind this, you can react to it in a targeted way.
+The model states that people resort to certain behaviors in stressful or conflict situations.
+If you understand the system behind this model, you can react to triggers in a targeted way.

-Disputes often arise from habits with which we solve our conflicts.
+Disputes often arise from habits we use to solve our conflicts.
 Basically, you can distinguish between four types: